 It's hard to give a definitive answer as it depends on how much pineapple is eaten.
 However, many sources say that 100g of pineapple has about the same effect as a single slice of cake.

-The whole pineapple has a lower glycemic index than just the pineapple juice, so it is better to eat an entire fresh fruit.
-However, if you don't have access to fresh pineapples then bottled or canned pineapple will do as well.
-It's important not to make this a daily habit though because canned or bottled pineapple contains more sugar content.
+The whole pineapple has a lower glycemic index than just the pineapple juice, so eating the whole fruit is better.
+However, if you don't have access to fresh pineapples, bottled or canned ones will do as well.
+It's essential to avoid making this a daily habit because canned or bottled pineapple contains more sugar.

 Conclusion

-Pineapple is a delicious, nutritious fruit that can be enjoyed by many people with diabetes.
-It contains many essential vitamins and minerals which are good for your health in general, and it also has the benefit of regulating blood sugar levels.
-However, pineapples do contain high amounts of sugars so people with diabetes should consult their doctor before eating any fruits or vegetables to receive personalized advice on what foods they should eat based on their individual needs.
+Pineapple is a delicious, nutritious fruit many people with diabetes can enjoy.
+It contains many essential vitamins and minerals that are good for your health in general, and it also regulates blood sugar levels.
+However, pineapples do contain high amounts of sugar, so people with diabetes should consult their doctor before eating any fruits or vegetables to receive personalized advice on what foods they should eat based on their individual needs.

 About the Author